 The list of references should appear after the main text without numbering.

-Sources (publications etc.) are listed in alphabetical order by author’s family name – first, in Cyrillic alphabet, then in Latin alphabet and other.
+Sources (publications etc.) are listed in alphabetical order by author’s family name.

 For Books and Monographs: